AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 A: Perhaps he's just sleeping (blue box indicates that)?
 If so, you can wake him up with the `%` command.
 If he's not asleep, his movement skill may be temporarily drained.
-Switch to another hero or perform some other productive action that walking or wait or rest with `R`.
+Switch to another hero or perform some other productive action differrent from walking or wait with `KP_5` or rest with `R`.

 - Q: Is autoexplore safe?

 A: Not at all.
 It doesn't try to guess which hazardous terrain you want to avoid and which to barge through, so be prepared to abort exploration if open fire or slippery ground comes into view.
 Unless you have HP to spare.
+Oh the other hand, running is very safe and go-to is rather safe.

 - Q: Why does the percentage of explored tiles turn from 100% to 99%?